Heart, Be at Peace

 From one of the most acclaimed Irish writers today, a new novel about smalltown Ireland that explores a community on the mend and the power of love and trauma to both bring people together and divide them

-In a small town in rural Ireland, the local people have weathered the storm of economic collapse and now look to the future: the jobs are back, the dramas of the past seemingly lulled, and although the town bears the scars of its history, new stories have begun to unfold.
+In a small town in Ireland, the local people have weathered the storm of economic collapse and now look to the future: The jobs are back, the dramas of the past seemingly lulled, and although the town bears the scars of its history, new stories have begun to unfold.

-But a new, insidious menace creeps through back-alley shadows and into the lives of this community.
+But an insidious menace now creeps through back-alley shadows and into the lives of the townspeople.
 Old grudges fester and new ones arise.
 Young people are lured by the promise of fast money while the generation above them tries to hold back the tide of an enemy beyond their control.
-And the peace of this small town is about to be shattered in an unimaginable way.
+And the peace of this town is about to be shattered in an unimaginable way.

-A stunning, lyrical novel told in twenty-one voices, Heart, be at Peace reveals a community that together looks to weather the storm of betrayals, secrets, and grudges that can divide families, towns, and entire generations.
+A stunning, lyrical novel told in twenty-one voices, Heart, Be at Peace reveals a community that together looks to overcome the betrayals, secrets, and grudges that can divide families, neighbors, and entire generations.

 -